 Independent study is available by petition to juniors and seniors who have a minimum 3.0 grade-point average.

-Petitions are available in the Undergraduate Resource Center at Frances Searle 1-102, in department offices, and online society.northwestern.edu/student_resource_center/forms.
+Sophomores who have a compelling academic rationale to do so are also encouraged to petition to take an independent study.
+Petitions are available in the Undergraduate Resource Center at Frances Searle 1-102, in department offices, and online society.northwestern.edu/student resource center/forms.
 Students must secure a faculty sponsor to guide their independent study.
 The undergraduate dean must approve all independent study proposals.
-The School of Communication does not limit the number of independent studies that a student may take, but only 2 units of 399 may apply to the major degree requirements and only 2 units of 399 to the distribution requirements.
+No more than one independent study will be approved per student per quarter.
+The School of Communication does not limit the number of independent studies that a student may take, but only 2 units of 399 may apply to the major degree requirements.
+Requests for independent study in the Weinberg College of Arts and Sciences must go through that school's approval procedure.
+Regardless of the number of independent studies approved in Weinberg, no more than 2 units of 399 may be applied to the distribution requirements.
 Additional units of 399 are counted as electives.
 Independent study may not be taken using the P/N option.
 Some majors have additional rules regarding independent study; see the major requirements for details.